 The Out of Hours and Emergency Contact process was reviewed for reporting and escalating issues during an emergency or business continuity incident.
-A trial is has been undertaken to assess the effectiveness of a new system and it is expected that proposals for a long-term solution will be considered during 2022.
+A trial is currently being undertaken to assess the effectiveness of a new system and if this is successful, a longer-term solution will be recommended for approval later in 2021.